dfguan/deSPI/README.md

                      - taxonomy for taxonomy mappings.

 COMMON OPTIONS
- -o <directory>         Folder to which the files are downloaded.
+ -o <directory>         Directory to which the files are downloaded.
 Default: '.'.
  -P <# of threads>      Number of processes when downloading (uses xargs).
 Default: '1'

 WHEN USING database refseq OR genbank: